Need to know how to get outdoor cats to get along with kittens?

 You don’t want your pet to feel neglected or become jealous of the kittens.

-Cat specialists tell you never to leave a kitten and older cat alone before they can tolerate each other’s presence.
+Cat specialists tell you never to leave a kitten or older cat alone before they can tolerate each other’s presence.

 However, it’s almost impossible to do so when you’ve got an outdoor cat and kittens in the yard.

 Still, observe how your outdoor cat and kittens interact whenever possible.
-Hissing, swatting, and angry meowing is expected at the beginning.
+Hissing, swatting, and angry meowing are expected at the beginning.

 Don’t intervene as long as the behavior doesn’t escalate into a fight.
 Instead, reward your adult cat and kitten whenever they’re behaving well around each other.